 You’ve just begun to investigate where to spend the most exciting four years of your life, and several schools have caught your eye.
 So, naturally, you want to visit!
 Visiting a college campus is somewhere in between a museum tour and Charlie and the Chocolate Factory.
 It’s an exciting chance to get a glimpse of your future life and just let your imagination run wild with the possibilities.
-However, it is also an educational opportunity, a time to take copious notes, and there probably won’t be any chocolate.
-As you set foot on the campus of what could be your future alma mater, here are some essential things to look out for and questions to ask:
+However, it's also an educational opportunity, a time to take copious notes—and there probably won’t be any chocolate.
+As you set foot on the campus of what could be your future alma mater, here are some essential things to look out for and questions to ask.

 As one of my student tour guides put it, “We all know this is where you’ll be spending the majority of college life.”
 While this of course depends on what classes you take, the library will most likely become a very familiar place for you.
 One thing I looked for on my visits is the three-level system, or something similar to it: first floor is a medium noise level, the second level has minimal noise, and the third floor is entirely silent—basically ensuring that there is a completely quiet area where you can go for really important studying.
 Does the library offer student tutoring?
 Are there group study rooms?
 Something I found helpful at one college was their technology room, which had all equipment necessary for movie projects and computers with advanced software programs.